LinMinae/2021/README.md

 ----------------------------------------------------------------------------
 ### "THE TAPIOKA-WARE LICENSE" (Revision 1):
 + LinMinae@gmail wrote these files.
-As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a tapioka drink in return.
+As long as you retain this notice and author's name, you can do whatever you want with this stuff.
+If possible, you shall buy me a tapioka drink and a tenth profit in return.
 Lin Minae
 ----------------------------------------------------------------------------